will-aleyegn/TOSCA_DEV/README.md

 # TOSCA Laser Control System

 Version: 0.9.11-alpha
-Status: Development - NOT for Clinical Use
+Status: RESEARCH MODE - NOT for Clinical Use
-Date: 2025-10-30
+Date: 2025-10-31

+## RESEARCH MODE WARNING

+This system is configured for RESEARCH USE ONLY.

+CRITICAL WARNINGS:
-WARNING: Database encryption is NOT implemented.
-This system is NOT approved for clinical use and MUST NOT be used with protected health information or in production medical environments.
+- This software is NOT FDA-cleared or approved for clinical use
+- Database encryption is NOT implemented - all data stored in plaintext
+- User authentication is NOT implemented - no access controls
+- NOT suitable for protected health information (PHI)
+- NOT suitable for patient treatment

+This system is intended for:
+- Research and development
+- Hardware testing and calibration
+- Algorithm development
+- Educational purposes

+Do NOT use this system for:
+- Clinical patient treatment
+- Protected health information (PHI) storage
+- Production medical device operation
+- Any regulated medical environment

 ---